 Backgammon Studio Heroes

-An interesting mode of play emerged as the popular favorite on BG Studio: the “Consultation Match.”
+An interesting mode of play has emerged as a popular favorite on BG Studio: the “Consultation Match.”
 In it, your plays are evaluated in real time via a GNU back-end robot and immediately flagged green/yellow/red when incorrect, according to the size of the error, and your cumulative match PR is displayed.
 While you may find this irksome at first, the effect of this constant “consulting” is that you begin to take as much interest in your error-performance as you do in actually winning or losing the match.
 And that’s good for your game.

 Terje Pedersen’s “Heroes” playing site used to be part of Backgammon Studio, and the connection between the two can be a little puzzling.
 See the Backgammon Studio entry on our the “Websites” Resource page for a description of some of the incredible learning tools available here.